Neurodegeneration · systems · long-term work

 Clear synthesis

-Taking dense information — papers, models, literature, signals — and turning it into something clearer and more useful.
+Taking dense papers, models, and signals, and turning them into something clearer and easier to use.

 Selected work